 If you are having trouble filling up space on your resume, you may be tempted to stretch the truth about what you’ve done so far in your career.
 Don’t do this.

 Many hiring managers— especially ones hiring for entry-level positions— understand that many applicants won’t have a ton of work history.
-It’s always better to be truthful than to fib and get caught.
+It’s always better to be truthful than to lie!

 2. Cater your resume to the job you’re applying for.